 Yes, the kite can operate 24/7.
 If required by air traffic regulations, the kite, the control pod, and the ground station can be marked with white flashing lights to improve visibility at night.

 The SKS PN-14 units have an average rated power of up to 200 kW, depending on site and wind conditions.
-Since the SkySails Power systems reliably generate power more than 75% of the year, they are an ideal solution to replace diesel generators.
+Since the SkySails Power systems reliably generate power more than 75% of the year, they are an ideal solution for diesel generator hybridization.

 The weight of the kite depends on its size.
 A 200 m² kite weighs about 50 kg.